-“It’s never too late!” shouted Bojack, “we’re going in hot!
-Charlie!
-Daisuke!”
+“It’s never too late!” shouted Bojack, “we’re coming in hot!”

 The Zephyr traveled so quickly it was only onscreen for a frame.
 It had a blue torso and arms, but a gray replacement head.
-It smashed against the Hurricane Planet fists-first above light-speed.
+It smashed the Hurricane Planet fists-first above light-speed.
 The explosion whited-out the recording for twenty seconds.
-When the video returned the surface of the planet was plasmafied in a circle more than a hundred thousand miles across.
-This would have utterly obliterated an ordinary Hurricane Planet.
-The sun-sized specimen was barely blemished.
+When the video returned the planet’s surface was plasmafied in a circle a hundred thousand miles across.
+This would utterly obliterate an ordinary Hurricane Planet; the sun-sized specimen was barely blemished.

-The combined Zephyr surfed the shock-wave to the recording half of Akayama’s blue robot-head.
-“Charlie, Daisuke, nice work,” said Bojack.
+The combined Zephyr surfed shock-waves to the recording half of Akayama’s robot-head.
+“Nice work,” said Bojack.
 “Is that what’s left of Akayama’s ship?”

-Princess Lucia gasped and glided to the wreck on fog puffed from the Zephyr’s torso to glide towards the wreck.
+Princess Lucia gasped and glided to the wreck on fog puffed from the Zephyr’s hips.
 Daisuke reached the Zephyr’s left hand for the still-recording camera.
 “No sign of her,” he said.

-“Where’s the right half of her ship?” asked the princess.
+“Where’s the rest of her ship?” asked the princess.
 “She might be with the other half.”

 “Can’t stay long,” said Charlie.
 “More tentacles incoming.”

 “We retreat,” said Bojack.
 “Charlie, Daisuke, grab that half of her ship.
 Lucia, light-speed!”

 “Okay!”
 The gray-headed Zephyr grabbed Akayama’s vessel with its two muscular arms.
-Fog poured from the Zephyr’s torso.
-Its hip turbines spun faster and faster—but not fast enough.
-A tentacle wrapped around the robot and constricted its arms to its sides with a series of sickening crunches.
+Fog poured from the Zephyr’s hips—but not fast enough.
+A tentacle constricted its arms to its sides with sickening crunches.
 “Oh no!”

 “Don’t panic!” shouted Bojack.
 “Charlie, Daisuke, damage report!”